• Skip to primary navigation

 Four process images showing a prayed bunt pan, mashed bananas in a glass bowl, and sugars and butter creamed together in a glass bowl

-The very best pan to use for this recipe is a 6 cup bundt style pan.
+The very best pan to use for this recipe is a 6-cup bundt style pan.
 The banana bread comes out very evenly cooked.
-You can use a 6″ or 7″ cake pan, but the cook time will be longer due to how the pressure cooker cooks (and not having the hole in the center).
+You can use a 6" or 7" cake pan, but the cook time will be longer due to how the pressure cooker cooks (and not having the hole in the center).

 Four process images showing eggs added to the creamed mixture, the addition of bananas and sour cream int the mixture, the sifting of flour into a glass bowl, then adding the flour to the rest of the ingredients